zhouxf53/tf_cplusplus_GPU/README.md

 }
 ```
 ### 2.3 Setup additional include directories
-The header files you needed would be located on the following locations, make sure they are all included, please be noted **the location on your station may vary**:
+The header files you needed would be located on the following locations, make sure they are all included, please be noted **the location on your station may vary**, for 1.10.0, change those directories accordingly:

 {tensorflow}\v1.5.0\tensorflow\contrib\cmake\build\protobuf\src\protobuf\Release;
 {tensorflow}\v1.5.0\tensorflow\contrib\cmake\build\tf_cc.dir\Release;